Does this test have other names?

 that could harm your heart or brain.

-High fibrinogen values may also be associated with:
+High fibrinogen values may also be linked with:

 How is this test done?

 The test is done with a blood sample.
 A needle is used to draw blood from a vein in